hollowdoor/dom_arrow_select/README.md

 This is the CSS class name used to identify selected children elements. `as.selectID` is read only.

+### as.ctrl, as.shift, as.alt

+These are true if their keys are being held down; false if their keys are not being held.

 **WARNING!:** Some infinite recursion is possible when combining these methods, and options:

 * options.selected()